-Three studies were conducted in men to assess the potential effect on spermatogenesis of tadalafil 10 mg (one 6-month study) and 20 mg (one 6-month and one 9-month study) administered daily.
+Three studies were conducted in men to assess the potential effect on spermatogenesis of CIALIS 10mg (one 6-month study) and 20mg (one 6-month and one 9-month study) administered daily.
 In two of these studies decreases were observed in sperm count and concentration related to tadalafil treatment of unlikely clinical relevance.
-These effects were not associated with changes in other parameters such as motility, morphology and FSH.
+These effects were not associated with changes in other parameters, such as motility, morphology, and FSH.

-The European Medicines Agency has deferred the obligation to submit the results of studies with ADCIRCA in one or more subsets of the paediatric population in the treatment of pulmonary arterial hypertension (see section 4.2 for information on paediatric use).
+The European Medicines Agency has waived the obligation to submit the results of studies in all subsets of the paediatric population in the treatment of the erectile dysfunction.
+See section 4.2 for information on paediatric use.

-The rate and extent of absorption of tadalafil are not influenced by food, thus ADCIRCA may be taken with or without food.
-The time of dosing (morning versus evening after a single 10 mg administration) had no clinically relevant effects on the rate and extent of absorption.
+The rate and extent of absorption of tadalafil are not influenced by food, thus CIALIS may be taken with or without food.
+The time of dosing (morning versus evening) had no clinically relevant effects on the rate and extent of absorption.

-The mean volume of distribution is approximately 77 l at steady state, indicating that tadalafil is distributed into tissues.
-At therapeutic concentrations, 94 % of tadalafil in plasma is bound to proteins.
+The mean volume of distribution is approximately 63 l, indicating that tadalafil is distributed into tissues.
+At therapeutic concentrations, 94% of tadalafil in plasma is bound to proteins.
 Protein binding is not affected by impaired renal function.

 Tadalafil is predominantly metabolised by the cytochrome P450 (CYP) 3A4 isoform.
 The major circulating metabolite is the methylcatechol glucuronide.
 This metabolite is at least 13,000-fold less potent than tadalafil for PDE5.
 Consequently, it is not expected to be clinically active at observed metabolite concentrations.

-Healthy elderly subjects (65 years or over), had a lower oral clearance of tadalafil, resulting in 25 % higher exposure (AUC) relative to healthy subjects aged 19 to 45 years after a 10 mg dose.
+Healthy elderly subjects (65 years or over) had a lower oral clearance of tadalafil, resulting in 25% higher exposure (AUC) relative to healthy subjects aged 19 to 45 years.
 This effect of age is not clinically significant and does not warrant a dose adjustment.

-Tadalafil exposure (AUC) in subjects with mild and moderate hepatic impairment (Child-Pugh Class A and B) is comparable to exposure in healthy subjects when a dose of 10 mg is administered.
-If tadalafil is prescribed, a careful individual benefit/risk evaluation should be undertaken by the prescribing physician.
+Tadalafil exposure (AUC) in subjects with mild and moderate hepatic impairment (Child-Pugh class A and B) is comparable to exposure in healthy subjects when a dose of 10 mg is administered.
+There is limited clinical data on the safety of CIALIS in patients with severe hepatic insufficiency (Child-Pugh class C).
+If CIALIS is prescribed, a careful individual benefit/risk evaluation should be undertaken by the prescribing physician.
+There are no available data about the administration of once-a-day dosing of tadalafil to patients with hepatic impairment.
+If CIALIS is prescribed once-a-day, a careful individual benefit/risk evaluation should be undertaken by the prescribing physician.
 There are no available data about the administration of doses higher than 10 mg of tadalafil to patients with hepatic impairment.

-Tadalafil exposure (AUC) in patients with diabetes was approximately 19 % lower than the AUC value for healthy subjects after a 10 mg dose.
+Tadalafil exposure (AUC) in patients with diabetes was approximately 19% lower than the AUC value for healthy subjects.
 This difference in exposure does not warrant a dose adjustment.

-There was no evidence of teratogenicity, embryotoxicity or foetotoxicity in rats or mice that received up to 1000 mg/kg/day tadalafil.
+There was no evidence of teratogenicity, embryotoxicity, or foetotoxicity in rats or mice that received up to 1000 mg/kg/day tadalafil.
 In a rat prenatal and postnatal development study, the no observed effect dose was 30 mg/kg/day.
-In the pregnant rat the AUC for calculated free active substance at this dose was approximately 18 times the human AUC at a 20 mg dose.
+In the pregnant rat the AUC for calculated free drug at this dose was approximately 18-times the human AUC at a 20 mg dose.

 titanium dioxide (E171)